 Milton faces two major difficulties in the story.
 Having created Satan as a dynamic and not unattractive villain, he has to find a way of debasing him.
-And he has to reconcile Adam’s free will with the idea of predestination, seen as God’s foreknowledge of future events.
-He does this by proposing that humankind has free will, but that God, having set the framework of creation in motion, does not control events, but is aware of the outcome in advance.
+Secondly, he has to reconcile Adam’s free will with the idea of predestination, seen as God’s foreknowledge of future events.
+He does this by proposing that humankind has free will, but that God, having set the framework of the Creation in motion, does not control events, though He is aware of the outcome in advance.

 In this edition, the poem is divided into ten books, but Milton reworked it as 12 books in 1674 following the model of Virgil’s Aeneid.

 An engraving of Milton by William Faithorne the elder (c.
 1620–1691) has been pasted into this copy.
 It shows the poet, aged 62, soon after Paradise Lost was published.
 George Vertue says, in his notebook entry of 10 August 1732 that he showed this image to Milton’s daughter Deborah.
 She recognised ‘immediately’ that it was her father, proving that it was more ‘authentick’ than some of the poorer engraved portraits that appeared in other volumes.

 Paradise Lost, the Romantic poets and Mary Shelley’s Frankenstein

 Paradise Lost was a source of inspiration and fascination for Romantic poets such as William Blake and Percy Bysshe Shelley.
 The Romantic interpretation of Satan as the hero of Paradise Lost stems from Blake’s statement that Milton was ‘of the Devil’s party without knowing it’.
 Shelley wrote in A Defence of Poetry that ‘nothing can exceed the energy and magnificence of the character of Satan as expressed in Paradise Lost’.